 What to look for in a lightweight electric skateboard?

 Luckily, there are plenty of such models on the market.
 We’re talking mostly about under 30-inch models that tend to fall somewhere between 8 and 12 pounds’ category.
 These electric skateboards might not possess the best specifications out there, but their small weight gives them greater mobility which is what more and more people are looking for nowadays.

 What are their drawbacks?

-Well the biggest drawback of light electric skateboards is that in order to make them lighter, manufacturers needed to save lbs on either the number of layers of the deck (making it 5ply maple wood instead of 8ply or 10ply) or on the size of the propulsion components, namely the motor size and battery size or both.
-What this means is that it is difficult to find small weight electric skateboards which have high weight capacity, high top speed or high mileage on single battery charge.
+Well, the biggest drawback of light electric skateboards is that in order to make them lighter, manufacturers needed to save lbs on either the number of layers of the deck (making it 5ply maple wood instead of 8ply or 10ply) or on the size of the propulsion components, namely the motor size and battery size or both.
+What this means is that it is difficult to find small weight electric skateboards which have high weight capacity, high top speed or high mileage on a single battery charge.

 With that in mind, I’d like to show you a brand-new list I made.
 As you could assume on your own, it’s related to the best lightweight electric skateboards available for purchase.
 Let’s see which models made the list!

 Table : Best Lightweight Electric Skateboards

 |5.
 Acton Blink Lite||10 mph||5 miles||180 lbs||See price now|

 |4.
 Alouette||12 mph||6 miles||120 lbs||See price now|